Get Help Today(877) 648-4288

 - Stomach aches

-Some people have described the effects of Adderall withdrawal as being similar to a hungover or drunk state.
+Some people have described the effects of Adderall withdrawal as being similar to a hangover or drunken state.
 Symptoms may begin a day or two after stopping use and may last a few days to several weeks.
 Although there is no treatment for an Adderall withdrawal, going to a rehab center can help you manage symptoms and maintain a regular routine.

 There is widespread belief that the effects of Adderall can improve a person’s ability to learn, so abuse is common amongst high school and college students.
-Adderall can help people with ADHD focus and be in control, but the drug does not enhance thinking ability in people who do not have ADHD.
+Adderall can help people with ADHD focus and be in control, and the drug also enhances thinking ability and focus in people who do not have ADHD, which makes the drug more attractive for abuse.
 Taking Adderall without having ADHD or not as prescribed can lead to serious side effects or even death.
 It is possible to overdose on Adderall and symptoms include:

 - Extreme restlessness